-Take your egg molds and place around 1 tablespoon of melted chocolate into each hole.
+Take your egg moulds and place around 1 tablespoon of melted chocolate into each hole.

-Use a pastry brush or the back of a teaspoon to spread the chocolate evenly up the sides of the molds.
-Make sure you get the chocolate all the way to the top edges of the molds to prevent it from cracking when you remove them.
+Use a pastry brush or the back of a teaspoon to spread the chocolate evenly up the sides of the moulds.
+Make sure you get the chocolate all the way to the top edges of the moulds to prevent it from cracking when you remove them.

-Place the molds on a baking tray to keep them sturdy and freeze for around 15-20 minutes.
+Place the moulds on a baking tray to keep them sturdy and freeze for around 15-20 minutes.